bobbymannino/comp2005-report/report.md

   university API.
 Tests that rely on external systems should be mocked for improved testability
 - I did not test performance in any way
+- Did not componentize anything in the app making it harder to change in the future